Career Advice

 We may earn a commission if you click on a product link and make a purchase at no additional cost to you.
 For more information, please see our disclosure policy.

 College isn’t the only way to get a good job.
 You don’t have to spend four years in school or take on a lot of debt to start making money.
 Trades give you another option.
 You can learn fast, start working soon, and build a career without going to college at all.
-Many skilled trade jobs let you skip long classes and jump straight into hands-on work.
+Many skilled trade jobs allow you to skip lengthy classes and jump straight into hands-on work.

 Some jobs only take a few weeks of learning.
 Others will train you while you work, so you can start earning right away.
-These are real jobs that pay well and are needed in many places.
+These are real jobs that pay well and are in high demand in many areas.
 In this article, we will go over the top three trades to get started with no experience.

 Skip the college debt and start earning fast.
 These 3 skilled trades—barbering, trucking, and welding—offer real jobs with solid pay and minimal training time.
 Find out which trade could launch your career. #SkilledTradesClick To Tweet

-Becoming a barber is one of the simplest ways to start working in a skilled trade.
+Becoming a barber is one of the simplest ways to enter a skilled trade.
 You don’t need a college degree, and you don’t have to spend years in training.
 Most people can complete a Class A barber program in under a year.
-This kind of program gives you hands-on training from day one.
-You’ll learn by doing things such as cutting, shaving, and styling real hair instead of just reading about it.
+This type of program provides hands-on training from day one.
+You’ll learn by doing things such as cutting, shaving, and styling real hair, rather than just reading about it.

 Becoming a commercial truck driver is one of the fastest ways to start earning a solid income.
 You can finish the required training in as little as three to eight weeks.
 Once you complete the course and pass the CDL exam, you’re ready to drive.
 Many companies hire new drivers right away, and some even help cover the cost of your training.